Chlamydia

 Chlamydia: Causes, Symptoms, Treatment & Prevention

-What Complications Can Occur With Chlamydia Infection?
+What Complications Can Occur with Chlamydia Infection?

 The presence of chlamydia trachomatis bacteria can lead to inflammation and blockages in the fallopian tubes, resulting in infertility and potential complications during pregnancy.
 Therefore, doctors recommend testing women who plan to have children for chlamydia.
 This examination, performed early enough, spared many mothers-to-be from unnecessary, serious complications related to conception.
 The test consists in checking the level of IgM and IgG immunoglobulins in the blood and detecting bacteria in a swab from the vulva, cervix, or urethral opening.